I spent $13 to add wireless charging to my iPhone

 Finally!

-With the arrival of the iPhone 8 ($699.00 at Apple) and iPhone X ($999.99 at Apple), Apple has finally answered the prayers of many an iPhone owner.
+With the arrival of the iPhone 8 ($1,079.00 at Apple) and iPhone X, Apple has finally answered the prayers of many an iPhone owner.
 Those models support wireless charging, meaning you no longer have to futz with Lightning cables; you can just lay the phone on a charging pad and presto: magnetic-induction goodness.

 Bummer for those of us with older models, right?
 Wrong: I recently spent $13.57 for a gizmo that adds wireless charging to nearly any iPhone.
 And you know what?
 It works!